 Arriving at Lubuagan on August 18, 1907, he set himself to organize a local government which comprises three administrative settlements, namely Lubuagan, Pinukpuk and Balbalan.
 Alunday was appointed first president of the administrative settlement of Lubuagan, succeeded by Pallayoc.
 This administrative settlement included the present municipalities of Tanudan, Tinglayan and Tabuk.

 Jose Alunday, incumbent president of an administrative settlement, was retained as Municipal District President of Lubuagan which still included Tanudan and Pasil.
 By virtue of the law aforementioned, Lubuagan became the capital of the sub-province of Kalinga and henceforth enjoyed the prestigious status of having been, until very lately, the socio-cultural and commercial center of the entire Kalinga region.
-Its socio-cultural growth has been boosted since 1927, by the establishment of two high schools in the Poblacion – Saint Teresita’s High School of the Roman Catholic Church and Kalinga Academy of the United Church of Christ in the Philippines.
+Its socio-cultural growth has been boosted since the 1920s, by the establishment of two high schools in the Poblacion – Saint Teresita’s High School of the Roman Catholic Church founded in 1924 and Kalinga Academy of the United Church of Christ in the Philippines founded in 1927.

 When the first informal election for municipal district presidents was held in 1934, William Wailan, son of Baggas, municipal district president of Balbalan was elected in a closely contested election.